 Interaction protocols simplify project workwith different blockchains.
 Decentralized applications (dapps) can serve a wider user base that would otherwise remain isolated in closed networks, and projects can use for their purposes the specific characteristics of various blockchains.

-“Interoperability was the cornerstonethe foundation of the RSK concept from the beginning, ”explained Adrian Eidelman, RSK strategist at IOV Labs.
-“We believe that being able to offer the benefits of Bitcoin to Ethereum users and bring these developer communities together is an important step for the blockchain industry as a whole.”
+“Interoperability was the cornerstonea cornerstone of the RSK concept from the very beginning,” — explained Adrian Eidelman, RSK strategist at IOV Labs.
+“We believe the opportunity to bring the benefits of Bitcoin to Ethereum users and bring these developer communities together — an important step for the blockchain industry as a whole.”

-There are other protocols that provideinteraction between Bitcoin and Ethereum: Wanchain launched a similar “bridge” between the two networks in 2018.
-In addition, Wanchain became one of the founders of the Blockchain Interoperability Alliance, a group focused on the development of interoperability between different networks.
+There are other protocols that provideinteroperability between Bitcoin and Ethereum: Wanchain launched a similar “bridge” between the two networks in 2018.
+In addition, Wanchain became one of the founders of the Blockchain Interoperability Alliance — group focused on developing interoperability between different networks.

 Edelman said that Wanchain focuses on connecting blockchains, as an “intermediary”, RSK actually unites networks, allowing both ecosystems to use each other's strengths.